About CAEP Annual Reporting

 • Standard 5: Teachers Reflect on Their Practice

-NCDPI collects teacher effectiveness data on beginning teachers each year except for Covid impacted 2019-20.
-School Administrators rate at the level at which beginning teachers meet Standards 1-5 as they move from ratings of ‘Developing’ to ‘Distinguished’.
+NCDPI collects teacher effectiveness data on beginning teachers each year except for Covid-impacted 2019-20.
+School Administrators rate the level at which Beginning teachers meet Standards 1-5 as they move from ratings of ‘Developing’ to ‘Distinguished’.
 Effective 2020-21, at the end of their third year beginning teachers must be rated ‘Proficient’ on Standards 1-5 on the most recent ‘Teacher Summary Rating Form’ to be eligible for the Standard Professional 2 license.
-New teachers are more likely to be rated lower on evaluation standards as they are still learning and developing new skills and knowledge.
+New teachers are more likely to be rated lower on the evaluation standards, as they are still learning and developing new skills and knowledge.

 Data Source: NCDPI EPP Report Cards